 Best planted in well-drained soil, this dwarf tree will mature to 6-8 feet tall with a spread of five to six feet, and can be treated as a shrub in the landscape.

 While not quite as sweet as the sumptuous ‘Juliet,’ ‘Romeo’ nevertheless bears a very sweet tart cherry and is available from Nature Hills.

 ‘Romeo’ produces fruits that are dark, almost black, with small pits.
 They are excellent for baking, canning, winemaking, and gobbling straight from the tree.

 While ‘Romeo’ is self-fruitful, this variety blooms at the same time as ‘Juliet,’ making them excellent companions.

-‘Romeo’ dwarf trees are available as potted 2 to 4-year-old plants from Nature Hills.
+‘Romeo’ dwarf trees are available as potted two- to four-year-old plants from Nature Hills.

 6. Western Sand

-Thriving in Zones 3-6, ‘Western Sand’ cherries reach a height and spread of 5-6 feet at maturity, and can be used as hedges, borders, or specimen plants.
+Thriving in Zones 3 to 6, ‘Western Sand’ cherries reach a height and spread of five to six feet at maturity, and can be used as hedges, borders, or specimen plants.

 Also known as ‘Rocky Mountain Sand,’ this shrub can be planted in any type of soil and has silver-green foliage that transforms into striking shades of burgundy and purple in autumn.
 You can find this variety at Nature Hills Nursery.